 The graph uses:

 As a result of connecting these patches, when a face with an open mouth is detected, 3 objects will appear in the effect.

 Let's take a closer look at how the patches in this graph makes this happen.

-The Face output port in the the face tracker patch captures data on the face detected by the face tracker.
+The Face output port in the face tracker patch captures data on the face detected by the face tracker.
 It's connected to the the Smile patch, which narrows down this information to focus on gesture the face is making.

 The Smile patch outputs a signal when a smile is detected.
-If we connect the output of the Smile patch to the input of the Visible patches, it means the objects will be visible when a smile is detected.
+When we connect the output of the Smile patch to the input of the Visible patches, it means the objects will be visible when a smile is detected.

 You can group patches to help organize your graph.
 You can also save patch groups to use again in other projects, and share with other creators.
 Find out more.

 Larger and more complicated patch graphs can quickly become untidy as cables begin to overlap.
 To declutter your graph, use wireless sender and receiver patches to transmit data between any patches across your graph without using cables.
-These type of patches are most valuable when working with large and complicated graphs containing different patch groups.
+These types of patches are most valuable when working with large and complicated graphs containing different patch groups.